Śrāddha: Etymology and scripture

+The concept of śrāddha is discussed in the Dharmasūtras and Purāṇas.

 Śrāddha period

 The scripture mandate performing 96 Śrāddha karmas.
 However, these practices are difficult to be adhered to.

 In addition, offerings are to be made annually to a larger universe of forefathers – during the pitr paksha.

 In Hindu amanta calendar (ending with amavasya), second half of the month Bhadrapada is called Pitru Paksha: Pitṛpakṣa or Śrāddha pakṣa and its amavasya (new moon) is called sarvapitri amavasya.
 This part is considered inauspicious in muhurtaśāstra (electional astrology).
 At this time (generally September) crops in India and Nepal are ready and the produce is offered as a mark of respect and gratitude (by way of pinda) first to the ancestors be they parents or forefathers before other festivals like Navaratri begin.

 Many people visit Hindu pilgrimage sites to perform, Śrāddha ceremonies, like Pehowa, Kurukshetra, Haridwar, Gokarna, Nashik, Gaya etc. Haridwar is also known for its Hindu genealogy registers.